CH2-PS254/Model-ML/README.md

 <!-- Button and Banner-->

 <!-- Describe your project in brief -->
-Create a machine learning model with neural network architecture and TensorFlow lite as the model format, use MoveNet as a data augmentation tool to obtain landmark coordinates, and preprocess the data using the concept of reshaping input and normalizing data.
+Create machine learning models with neural network architecture and TensorFlow lite as the model format.
+The dataset used is broken down into training, validation, and testing.
+The image dataset will be processed using MoveNet as a data augmentation tool to obtain landmark coordinates, and then the data will be processed using input reshaping and data normalization.
+The training model uses the keras.Sequential method where the model results will be exported in .tflite format.

 # **Table of Contents**